AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

         objectLength,
         objectWidth,
         objectHeight,

+        previousObjectRarityValue,
+        previousObjectCost,
+        previousIsInteractable, -- This only accepts 1 and 0.
+Additionally, you can also use 1 and -1.
+        previousIsAWallObject, -- Same as above.
+        previousIsALivingRoomObject, -- Same as above.
+        previousIsAKitchenObject, -- Same as above.
+        previousIsABathroomObject, -- Same as above.
+        previousIsABedroomObject, -- Same as above.
+        previousIsAGardenObject, -- Same as above.

+        previousObjectLength,
+        previousObjectWidth,
+        previousObjectHeight,

         currentPlayerCashAmount, -- The mount of cash that the player is currently holding. consecutiveNumberOfTimesPlayerPlacedThisObject, -- The number of time that the player have placed this object in a row.
 Not to be confused with total number of this object placed by the player.